Brazilian TapirTapirus terrestris

 Tapirs primarily eat aquatic plants, but they will also eat other plants and fruit.

 Rainforests near bodies of water in northern and central South America

 - Brazilian tapirs, also known as lowland tapirs, are a large hoofed species from South America.
-Despite their pig-like appearance, this primitive animal is more closely related to horses and rhinos.
+They may look like a cross between a pig and an elephant, but this primitive animal is more closely related to horses and rhinos.

 - A tapir’s most notable feature is its long fleshy nose.
-It uses its flexible nose when reaching to grasp branches and leaves.
+A tapir uses its flexible nose when reaching to grasp branches and leaves.
 They may also poke their nose out of water like a snorkel to breathe while submerged.

 - Tapirs have a gestation period of about 13 months and have one baby at a time.
 This long pregnancy period makes it difficult for the species to repopulate in areas where they have been hunted.
 Baby tapirs, or calves, are born with spotted and striped coats which provide camouflage.